 You're in for an incredible wine education and food experience as you sail through Maine’s beautiful Casco Bay with scenic views of Maine lighthouses, islands, and waterways .. all while indulging in a wine class.
 You'll walk away with knowing a lot about wine, how regional influences impact wine styles and quality, gain confidence knowing how evaluate, select and pair wines and describe what you smell and taste.
 And no doubt you will taste and learn a lot about the incredible food that Chef Damian Sansonetti and Sous Chef Kirby Scholl have prepared for you.

-The menu will be available close to the date of the event as Chef takes his inspiration from only the freshest local ingredients.
+The menu will be available the date of the event as these Chefs take inspiration from only the freshest local ingredients.
 Due to the nature of this event we regret that we cannot accommodate food substitutions.

 Chef Damian Sansonetti, a Pittsburgh native, grew up exploring fresh, local ingredients, making pasta with his grandmothers, curing meats with his grandfather, and assisting his father in the family kitchen.
 A career in food was practically his birthright.
 Graduating from the Pennsylvania Culinary Institute, Sansonetti worked at Nantucket’s Brant Point Grill and Pittsburgh’s Steelhead Grill, moving to New York to open Heartbeat in the W Hotel.
 Sansonetti met Daniel Boulud while working at Shallots in Midtown and eventually took a position at Boulud’s DB Bistro Moderne.